 The Apostles’ Creed, which dates back to at least the 2nd century, is made up of 12 articles, or statements, of 12 fundamental doctrines of our Faith; it is a summary of apostolic teachings.
 It has been said that each of the 12 Apostles contributed one of the statements.
 We can’t verify this, “but it is certainly likely that it [the Apostles’ Creed] represents the apostolic tradition brought to Rome by Peter” (Colin Donovan, S.T.L.).

-More from the Catechism of the Catholic Church about the Apostles’ Creed: “The Apostles’ Creed is so called because it is rightly considered to be a faithful summary of the apostles’ faith.
+More from the about the Apostles’ Creed: “The Apostles’ Creed is so called because it is rightly considered to be a faithful summary of the apostles’ faith.
 It is the ancient baptismal symbol [profession of faith] of the Church of Rome.
 Its great authority arises from this fact: it is ‘the Creed of the Roman Church, the See of Peter, the first of the apostles, to which he brought the common faith’ (St. Ambrose)” (paragraph 194).

 The Baltimore Catechism has this to say about the Apostles’ Creed: “We find the chief truths taught by Jesus Christ through the Catholic Church in the Apostles’ Creed.”

 When we pray the Apostles’ Creed, we profess our belief in the faith of the Apostles.
 What a privilege!
 With this in mind, we present the Apostles’ Creed below.